bright/new-www/content/blog/examples-of-the-internet-of-things-for-retail-healthcare-and-more-with-case-studies.md

 You don’t have to make a call, pushing one button on your phone would start it all.
 An **IoT app connects you with chosen devices and emergency services to send SOS messages**.

 <div class="image"><img src="/images/iot_emergency_services.png" alt="IoT for emergency services" title="IoT for emergency services"  /> </div>

+**Check out an actual case study – [SmartHelp emergency application](/projects/smarthelp) that we developed.**

+## Looking for an IoT development company?

+The Internet of Things is around us and it influences many industries.
+If you want to build IoT applications, contact us and book a free consultation.

+<div class='block-button'><h2>Planning to build your own IoT solution?</h2><div>We have developed IoT products for clients from Germany, Israel, USA and UK.
+Contact us to book a free consultation and estimate your IoT solution.</div><a href="/our-areas/iot-development"><button>contact IoT development company</button></a></div>